arpitbbhayani/articles/blogs/decipher-single-xor.md

 ```

-This Letter Frequency analysis is a rudimentary way for language identification where we see if the current letter frequency distribution of a text matches the average letter frequency distribution of the English language.
+This Letter Frequency analysis is a rudimentary way for language identification in which we see if the current letter frequency distribution of a text matches the average letter frequency distribution of the English language.
 [ETAOIN SHRDLU](https://en.wikipedia.org/wiki/Etaoin_shrdlu) is the approximate order of frequency of the 12 most commonly used letters in the English language.

-The following chart shows Letter Frequency analysis for decrypted plain texts with encryption keys 79 to 84 and we could clearly see how well one of these distribution fits the distribution of the English Language.
+The following chart shows Letter Frequency analysis for decrypted plain texts with encryption keys from `79` to `84`.

 ![https://user-images.githubusercontent.com/4745789/85209804-5a32e400-b358-11ea-8e1b-2b6bb3e22868.png](https://user-images.githubusercontent.com/4745789/85209804-5a32e400-b358-11ea-8e1b-2b6bb3e22868.png)

 In the illustration above, we could clearly see how well the Letter Frequency distribution for encryption key `82` fits the distribution of the English language.
-Now we need to quantify this measure, we call if Fitting Quotient.
+Now that our hypothesis holds true, we need a way to quantify this measure and we call if the Fitting Quotient.

 ## Fitting Quotient

-Fitting Quotient is the measure that suggests how well the two Letter Frequency Distributions match and we use a very simple heuristic to compute and quantify this.
-We define the Fitting Quotient as the average of the absolute difference between the frequencies (in percentage) of letters in `text` and the corresponding letter in the English Language.
-This way, smaller the quotient, the closer are the two distributions.
+Fitting Quotient is the measure that suggests how well the two Letter Frequency Distributions match.
+Heuristically, we define the Fitting Quotient as the average of the absolute difference between the frequencies (in percentage) of letters in `text` and the corresponding letter in the English Language.
+Thus having a smaller value of Fitting Quotient implies the text being closer to the English Language.

 ![https://user-images.githubusercontent.com/4745789/85219888-f2ff4900-b3c4-11ea-933a-96e26580a3fb.png](https://user-images.githubusercontent.com/4745789/85219888-f2ff4900-b3c4-11ea-933a-96e26580a3fb.png)